Kieran Carrel

 Biography

-Kieran Carrel studied in Cologne with Christoph Prégardien before continuing his education at London’s Royal Academy of Music with Neil Mackie.
+Kieran studied in Cologne with Christoph Prégardien before continuing his education at London’s Royal Academy of Music with Neil Mackie.

-FOR USE IN 2023/24 SEASON
+FOR USE IN THE 2024/25 SEASON

 This biography should not be edited without permission from Maxine Robertson Management.Contact: